adityanaulakha/Python-Sheets-CLG/README.md

 # Python-Sheets-CLG
-This repo contains all the practice sheet along with the answers given by our python mentor : )
+This repo contains all the practice sheet given by our python mentor.
+I have provided the answers too : )